mahiiC/Human_TNF_Gene_Analysis/README.md

 # Human TNF Gene Analysis
-### Project Objective
+## Project Objective
-This project aims to perform a comprehensive analysis of the Human Tumor Necrosis Factor (TNF) gene sequence using various bioinformatics tools.
+This project aims to perform a comprehensive analysis of the Human Tumor Necrosis Factor (TNF) gene sequence using various bioinformatics tools such as NCBI, BioEdit, PROMO, GENSCAN, and MEME Suite.
+This project is a task of the BioinformHER
 The steps involved include-
 * Download the Human TNF gene sequence from NCBI and View/Edit it using BioEdit
 * Generate the translated sequence of the gene using BioEdit